This post may contain affiliate links. For more information, please see our affiliate policy.

 Fresh or frozen?
 While it’s really nice to have a fresh turkey at your disposal, that may not always be so easy.
 Turkeys are more available and at their lowest price only during the holidays.
 Many frugal shoppers like to buy several during this time and throw them into the deep freeze.
 It’s a smart idea, especially if you have a smoker.
 Just make sure you follow safe thawing practices, outlined below, for whole turkeys.

 To Brine or not to Brine?
-If you’re planning on soaking your turkey in a salt solution before smoking, look for a turkey that isn’t labeled “self-basting” or “Kosher,” which have essentially already been brined.
+If you’re planning on soaking your turkey in a salt solution before smoking, look for a turkey that isn’t labeled “self-basting” or “Kosher,” which has essentially already been brined.
 Instead, look for a regular, unbrined turkey, but read the label closely just to be sure there aren’t any added flavorings.

 How big of a turkey can I smoke?
 Depending on the size of the smoker you have, while it’s possible to smoke a large bird, bigger doesn’t always mean better.
 A very large turkey could dry out before the whole turkey cooks.

 In the Weber Smokey Mountain, which has two cooking shelves, a 12-15 pound turkey is recommended.
-Best of all, it’s no more difficult to cook two 12-to 15-pound turkeys at the same time.
+Best of all, it’s no more difficult to cook two 12-to-15-pound turkeys at the same time.
 This is true for the medium (18.5″) and large (22.5″) size WSM, but not for the small size 14″ smoker.
 Look for broad turkeys that are broad, rather than high.

 Can you smoke a stuffed turkey?
 Unfortunately, you can’t.
 Best to save the stuffing for the oven, outside of the turkey.